equinor/Dexpi2Imf/doc/boundary.md

  ## Example
  By loading dexpi.rdfox into an RDFox installation and run the query "select * where {?s a data:insideBoundaryX, dexpi:Equipment; rdfs:label ?name.}" we get
  PipingComponents, Nozzles and Equipment inside the boundary.
- The datalog rule insideBOundaryX is case-specific and made from input from the user.
+ The datalog rule insideBoundaryX is case-specific and made from input from the user.